szabgab/slides/python/decorators.md

 * Add time measurement to each call to see how long each function took.

-## Exercise: memoize decorator
+## Exercise: decorators decorator
-{id: exercise-memoize}
+{id: exercise-decorators}

 Write a function that gets a functions as attribute and returns a new functions while memoizing (caching) the input/output pairs.
 Then write a unit test that checks it.
-You probably will need to create a subroutine to be memoized.
+You probably will need to create a subroutine to be decoratorsd.

 * Write tests for the fibonacci functions.
-* Implement the memoize decorator for a function with a single parameter.
+* Implement the decorators decorator for a function with a single parameter.
 * Apply the decorator.
 * Run the tests again.
 * Check the speed differences.